Giovanni Di Stefano (fraudster): Music production

 In 2007, he produced and launched Seriously Single, an album by Italian singer JustCarmen that put a relatively unknown singer into the studio with recordings of big stars from the past.
 The album was a minor hit, selling 40,000 copies, but some of the duet tracks got 650,000 downloads.
 In 2009, he produced and launched a second album by JustCarmen, I wish u love, which had two new duets with The Bachelors.

-His interest on music comes from his youth, when he played guitar themes and organised music events for his house at school.
+His interest in music comes from his youth, when he played guitar themes and organised music events for his house at school.
 He also released a CD in 2009 with his own songs, titled The Next Time.

 Politics

 In April 2004, Di Stefano founded a political party, the Radical Party of Great Britain, registering it at the Electoral Commission with himself as leader, but the party fielded no candidates in the 2005 general election, the 2008 London Assembly election, or the 2008 local elections.
 It reported no income, expenditure, assets or liabilities in 2006–2008.

 In a November 2007 interview with Dublin's Hot Press magazine's senior editor Jason O'Toole, Di Stefano expressed an interest in running in the Republic of Ireland in the European Union elections with an anti-immigration manifesto.
 (Note: "I'm going to run in Ireland in the European elections.
 You better believe it.
 I'm perfectly entitled in the European election to run in any EU state.
 You don't need to be resident or Irish.
 I will take my seat in Ireland because a lot of people will follow me.
 We are not a right-wing party.
 We may be radical in name but not in nature.
 One of the things we'll have to deal with, as a matter of urgency, is immigration.
 That is the key thing because otherwise you are going to dilute Irish blood to such an extent that you'll almost wish that Cromwell hadn't got ill!")

-Around 1999–2002 he had been the secretary general of the "right wing but not fanatical" Partito Nazionale Italiano.
+Around 1999–2002, he had been the secretary general of the "right wing but not fanatical" Partito Nazionale Italiano.
 In 1999, he was also the foreign speaker of the Party of Serbian Unity of his friend Arkan.